Matt LeBlanc: 2011–present: Career revival

 From 2011, LeBlanc appeared as a fictionalized version of himself in Episodes, a television series about an American remake of a fictional British television series.
 The series is written by Friends co-creator David Crane and his partner Jeffrey Klarik.
-At the 69th Golden Globe Awards in 2012, LeBlanc won the Golden Globe Award for Best Actor in a television series, musical, or comedy, and was nominated for an additional four Primetime Emmy Awards.
+The role was nominated for a Primetime Emmy Award four times and, at the 69th Golden Globe Awards in 2012, LeBlanc was awarded Best Actor – Television Series Musical or Comedy of 2011.

 In February 2012, LeBlanc appeared in the second episode of the eighteenth series of Top Gear, where he set the fastest lap time in the "Star in a Reasonably Priced Car" segment in a Kia Cee'd.
 Lapping at 1:42.1, he beat the show's previous record-holder, Rowan Atkinson, by 0.1 seconds.
-He also appeared in the fourth episode of the nineteenth season to race the New Kia Cee'd, and beat his previous time.
+He later appeared in the fourth episode of the nineteenth series to race the new Kia Cee'd, with which he beat his previous time.

 In February 2016, the BBC announced LeBlanc had signed on to become one of the new Top Gear hosts, signing a two-year deal later that year.
-He announced his decision to retire from the series in May 2018, having co-hosted it for three years.
-Despite the show being "great fun", he stated the "time commitment and extensive travel takes me away from my family and friends more than I'm comfortable with."
+In May 2018, he announced that he was leaving the series in order to spend more time with his family and friends in the US.
+He and Rory Reid were replaced by new co-hosts Paddy McGuinness and Andrew Flintoff for the twenty-seventh series in June 2019.

 LeBlanc played the lead role in the CBS sitcom Man with a Plan, which began airing in 2016 until it was cancelled in 2020.

 Personal life

 LeBlanc has an extensive interest in cars, and worked as a carpenter before acting.
+In the mid-1990s, he dated actress Kate Hudson.
 He married Melissa McKnight, a British-born American model and a divorced single mother of two children, in May 2003.
-In 1997, they were introduced to each other by McKnight's friend, Kelly Phillips (wife of actor Lou Diamond Phillips).
+They had been introduced to each other in 1997 by McKnight's friend, Kelly Phillips (wife of actor Lou Diamond Phillips).
 LeBlanc proposed to her a year later.
 Their daughter, born in 2004, began suffering seizures at eight months old.
-By the time she was two years old, the condition, thought to be a form of dysplasia, had mostly subsided.
+By the time she was two years old, the condition, thought to be due to cortical dysplasia, had mostly subsided.
 LeBlanc and McKnight divorced in October 2006, citing irreconcilable differences.